 Nominations sought for the State Open Government Hall of Fame

-Nominees may come from government, the media, the non-profit sector, the legal profession, or any other area of endeavor that involves citizen access to government records, meetings and procedures.
+Nominees may come from journalism, the non-profit sector, government, the legal profession, or any other area of endeavor that involves citizen access to government records, meetings and procedures.
 Nominees may be living or deceased; active or retired.
-Last year’s recipient was former Miami Herald managing editor, Pete Weitzel who became the Hall of Fame’s 15th inductee.
+Last year’s recipient, Terry Mutchler, is an AP award-winning journalist and the founding executive director of Pennsylvania’s Office of Open Records, Terry became the Hall of Fame’s 16th inductee.

 The deadline for nominations is February 22, 2019

 Or mail or email all nominations and materials to:

 University of Florida – College of Journalism and Communications